-Style Notes: This stunning blush pink red carpet look remains one of the most iconic dresses of all time, the colour of which is so on-trend for autumn/winter 2019.
+Style Notes: This stunning blush-pink red carpet look remains one of the most iconic dresses of all time.
 We've spotted plenty of Scandi influencers in soft-pink gowns worn with cowboy boots.
 Gwynnie was so ahead of her time.

-Style Notes: Velvet was the fabric of the '90s and this Sarah Michelle-Geller look is representative of the slinky styles popular during the decade.
-Fast forward to 2018 and the fabric is making a big comeback for the party season, with high street and high-end alike creating dramatic midis and wrap dresses in jewel-toned velvet.
+Style Notes: Velvet was the fabric of the '90s, and this Sarah Michelle-Gellar look is representative of the slinky styles popular during the decade.
+Fast-forward to now, and the fabric is making a big comeback with high-street and high-end alike creating dramatic midis and wrap dresses in jewel-toned velvet.